 This makes writing more natural, fluid, and casual.

 It takes practice, too.
-You won’t get it the first shot.
+You won’t get it on the first shot.

-Writing like you speak also means you’ll need to tick off grammar scholars in the meanwhile.
+Writing like you speak also means you’ll need to tick off grammar scholars in the meantime.

-It’s normal to break rules while making writing some more human-like.
+It’s normal to break rules while making writing more human-like.

 We’re humans writing to humans, after all.